Transcript from the video...

 Building slowly, letting the children get used to these ideas bit by bit, and try and normalize activity in the classroom setting.
 I’ve always found in just a few days the children settle down, especially when they know it's not a one-off thing which we only might do it for a week and then we're forgetting about it.

-My advice would be if you do experience a little bit of a bad behaviour hump, then just power through setting and reiterating your expectations, and within two or three days you'll find that it will just flatten out and being active becomes the norm.
+My advice would be if you do experience a little bit of a bad behaviour hump, then just power through setting and reiterating your expectations, and within two or three days you'll find that it will just flatten out as being active becomes the norm.

 All of a sudden, you’ll see the class becoming more focused and that behaviour actually improves for the whole time during the day.
 The children are more ready to learn and are more ready to be active, and see it as a fun, energising part of their day which they look forward to.